Department of Accountancy & Taxation

 |GENB 5304||Business Ethics for Accountants||

-Course examines ethics from a professional’s perspective with a focus on origins of ethics and basis for various ethical perspectives, modern day ethical decision making and behavior, and the laws rules, and guidelines that govern the accounting professional.
+This course examines ethics from a professional’s perspective with a focus on origins of ethics and basis for various ethical perspectives, modern day ethical decision making and behavior, and the laws that govern the accounting professional.

 |GENB 5305||Commercial Law||